skmorgane/biodiversity-course/questions/networks.md

 #### Questions for Stability of Ecological Communities and the Architecture of Mutualistic and Trophic Networks

-* Why have differences between mutualism and trophic networks been hard to understand?
+* What is an ecological network?
 * We use a variety of terms to describe network structure.
 What do: modularity, connectance, and nestedness mean?
 (The little diagrams associated with Figure 3b can help with the latter two terms).
+* Why have differences between mutualism and trophic networks been hard to understand?
 * Did the networks they designed retain their initial structure or did they change over the simulations?
 What happened and why?
 * How did modularity and nestedness impact the stability of the networks?
 * Let's revisit our previous discussion on biotic filters and coexistence theory.
 Does this paper expand or alter your thoughts about biotic filters and how they operate to determine local biodiversity?